johnridesabike/bikewalklife/posts/2020/09/a-demand-trail-meets-a-stroad.md

 - stroad
 - pedestrian
 - least among us
+excerpt: >
+  This tiny trail has existed since before I moved here, five years ago.
+It's a “demand trail.”
+Those are formed when people regularly need to cross an area with no paved path.

 ---
 This tiny trail has existed since before I moved here, five years ago.
 It's a “demand trail.”
 Those are formed when people regularly need to cross an area with no paved path.